 Once inside the spa, I was seated with some tea.
 The contrast inside the lounge/spa area and outside was incredible.
 It was noisy and packed with people outside.
 Once inside it was extremely quiet and tranquil, like a separate little world inside BKK airport.
 My head & sholder massage felt incredible (no photography allowed), exactly what I needed after my hectic experience.
 Once that was done it was time to go to the gate to board my flight.

 This is my first time on the upper deck of a 747.
 Like the A330, the seats looked a little dated.
-In fact, the seats are the same as the A330, which I just flew a couple hours ago, with the same outdated controllers, seat adjustment buttons and angled flat sleep mode.
+In fact, the seats is identical to the A330, which I just flew just a few hours ago.
+The seats had the same outdated controllers, seat adjustment buttons and angled flat sleep mode when fully extended.

 Again, there was flowers and drinks offered before take-off.
 I just had water this time.
 One welcome but unusual thing on the 747 upper deck was the storage bins next to the window seats.
-This was perfect for my backpack, so I didn’t have to climb over my neighbour and open the overhead bins if I needed anything from it.
+This was perfect for my backpack, so I didn’t have to climb over my neighbor to open the overhead bins if I needed anything from it.

 This was a redeye flight so I got to test out the angled sleeper seats.
 It definitely wasn’t as comfortable as lie-flat like the EVA air or cathay seats, but I slept quite well on it.
-It is infinitely better than anything in economy or premium economy.
+It is still undoubtedly infinitely better than anything in standard or premium economy.

 Food and Drinks

-The lights turned off soon after take-off, so no supper was served.
+The lights turned off as soon as we took off, so no supper was served.
 I felt this made sense to maximize sleep time.
 There was a all day dine menu available at any time, but I didn’t take advantage of it.
 Breakfast was a choice of Japanese, western or Thai.
 I chose the Japanese option, which turned out quite good.
 The fish was a little tasteless, but Thai again scores high in the dessert department.